tru-ID/dev-server/README.md

 If required, you can make configuration changes with the following environment variables:

-- `PORT` : change the port that the server listens on
+- `PORT` : change the port that the server listens on.
-- `DEBUG` : determines whether debug information is logged via `console.log`
+- `DEBUG` : determines whether debug information is logged via `console.log`.
 - `CONFIG_PATH` : the path to the `tru.json` configuration file for the tru.ID project.
 Not used if `TRU_CLIENT_ID` and `TRU_CLIENT_SECRET` are set.
 - `API_BASE_URL` : the tru.ID base URL.
-Defaults to `https://eu.api.tru.id`
+Defaults to `https://eu.api.tru.id` (`https://in.api.tru.id` is also available)
 - `TRU_CLIENT_ID` : The `client_id` of a **tru.ID** project.
 - `TRU_CLIENT_SECRET` : The `client_secret` of a **tru.ID** project.
-- `USERNAME` : A username to be used with basic auth for the site
+- `USERNAME` : A username to be used with basic auth for the site.
-- `PASSWORD` : A password to be used with basic auth for the site
+- `PASSWORD` : A password to be used with basic auth for the site.
+- `NGROK_SUBDOMAIN` : If you have ngrok premium membership, you can define your ngrok subdomain here.
+- `NGROK_AUTHTOKEN` : Your ngrok auth token found in the [ngrok dashboard](https://dashboard.ngrok.com/get-started/setup)
+- `NGROK_REGION` : The `region` the ngrok tunnel is set up in.

 The server will attempt to load environment variables from a `.env` file in the root directory of the server.